 1. Caliart Artist Dual Tip Art Markers

-I discovered that these are some of the best markers for shrink plastic – the kind that you use for making Shrinky dinks.
+I discovered that these are some of the finest markers for shrink plastic – the kind that you use for making Shrinky dinks.
 The inks have bright colors.
 They do not also fade when baked

 I also use them for coloring, and they work almost identical to brands that are several times more expensive.
 If you are a beginner at using color markers, this product is a good start.
 This is especially true if you are on a tight budget.